esden/1bitsy-bmpm-exercises/class-1/README.md

 To load and debug the program connect your Black Magic Probe to the computer using a micro USB cable.
 And then connect the 1Bitsy to your Black Magic Probe using the gray ribbon cable.
+Make sure you plugged in the ribbon cable the right way around into your 1Bitsy!

 Make sure the Black Magic Probe has been detected:
 ```
 lsusb
 dmesg
 ```

+Note: On Windows or Mac OS these commands don't exist, you have to use your "Hardware Manager" and "About This Mac -> System Report... -> USB" respectively.

 Start gdb:
 ```